top of page

 And it does not contradict the fact that some women might never be able to have children anyway.
 Does it mean they are male?
 Does it mean they are necessarily masculine?
 Of course not...

 It is not necessarily the role of men to provide for their families when women can work and earn even more.
-It is not universally the role of women to tend to their families when men can be househusbands as well, and be good at it, too.
+Gender does not have to play a role in this.
+It is not universally the role of women to tend to their families when men can be househusbands as well, and be good at it, themselves.
+In certain hunter gatherer societies, women might've used to be hunters as well.

 Who said skirts are exclusively feminine?
-Ever heard of Roman soldiers?
-I think their uniform looks masculine, at least.
+Roman soldiers are associated with masculinity and they wore skirts.
 Are business suits exclusively masculine?
 Not all business suits were made with men in mind.

-Since reality is dynamic, our beliefs should also be dynamic if we are interested in better understanding reality.
+Since reality is dynamic, our beliefs should also be dynamic if we are interested in a better understanding of reality; one that isn't attached to our potentially-incorrect philosophies.
 I think that is the best reasoning I can give against sexism and against generalizations in general.
-Even if I believed in superstitions, I would still believe that not all black cats bring bad luck.

 Tomasio A. Rubinshtein, Philosocom's Founder & Writer